A More Robust Approach to Multivariable Mendelian Randomization: Simulations

 \section{Simulations}

-To evaluate the finite-sample performance of our proposed estimator in the presence of many weak IVs, we conduct a simulation study using summary statistics from the \textsf{rawdat\_mvmr} dataset available in the \textsf{MVMR} package \citep{sanderson2021testing} in \textsf{R}.
+To evaluate the finite-sample performance of our proposed estimator in the presence of many weak IVs, we conduct a simulation study using summary statistics from the \textsf{rawdat\_mvmr} dataset, available in the \textsf{MVMR} package \citep{sanderson2021testing} in \textsf{R}.
 The dataset includes $p=145$ uncorrelated SNPs.
-The $K=3$ exposures are low-density lipoprotein cholesterol (LDL-C), high-density lipoprotein cholesterol (HDL-C), and triglycerides (TG), obtained from the Global Lipids Genetics Consortium (GLGC) .
-The observed effects and estimated variances from this data are used as the true SNP-exposure associations $\bgamma_j$ and variances $\sigma_{Xjk}^2$ for $j=1,\dots, p$ and $k=1,2,3$.
-The outcome is systolic blood pressure (SBP) from the UK Biobank, with its estimated variances used as $\sigma_{Yj}^2$ for $j=1,\dots, p$.
-To generate the true $\Gamma_j$'s, we let $\Gamma_j = \bgamma_j^T\bbeta_0$ for $j = 1,...,p$, where $\bbeta_0 = (\beta_{01},\beta_{02},\beta_{03})$ represents the true causal effects.
-The shared correlation matrix $\Sigma$ for the estimated SNP-exposure associations also comes from the \textsf{MVMR} package and is used to calculate $\Sigma_{Xj}$ for all $j$; further details are provided in Section S1.1 of the Supplement.
+The three exposures---low-density lipoprotein cholesterol, high-density lipoprotein cholesterol, and triglycerides---are obtained from the Global Lipids Genetics Consortium .
+The observed effects and estimated variances from these data are used as the true SNP-exposure associations $\bgamma_j$ and variances $\sigma_{Xjk}^2$ for $j=1,\dots, p$ and $k=1,2,3$.
+The outcome is systolic blood pressure from the UK Biobank, with its estimated variances used as $\sigma_{Yj}^2$ for $j=1,\dots, p$.
+To generate the true $\Gamma_j$'s, we let $\Gamma_j = \bgamma_j^T\bbeta_0$ for $j = 1,\dots,p$, where $\bbeta_0 = (\beta_{01},\beta_{02},\beta_{03})$ denotes the vector of true causal effects.
+The shared correlation matrix $\Sigma$ for the estimated SNP-exposure associations also comes from the \textsf{MVMR} package and is used to compute $\Sigma_{Xj}$ for all $j$.
+Further details are provided in Section S4.1 of the Supplement.

+Our simulation study resembles a factorial design, with the following factors: \begin{enumerate} \item {Factor 1:} True causal effects. (i) $\bbeta_0 = (0.8, 0.4, 0)$; (ii) $\bbeta_0 = (0.1, -0.5, -0.9)$. \item {Factor 2:} Relative IV strength across exposures. (i) the first exposure has weaker IV strength; (ii) all exposures have similar IV strength. \item {Factor 3:} IV strength parameter ${\lambda_{\min}}/{\sqrt{p}}$: different values of ${\lambda_{\min}}/{\sqrt{p}}$ are achieved by dividing the true SNP-exposure associations by a different value $D$.
+For Factor 2(i), we divide the $\gamma_{j1}$'s by $D$, where $D = (2.5, 5.5, 9.25)$.
+For Factor 2(ii), all the true SNP-exposure associations are divided by $D$, where $D = (2, 4.5, 7.5)$.
+As such, the values of $D$ depend on Factor 2 and are chosen to ensure comparable ${\lambda_{\min}}/{\sqrt{p}}$ across all settings. \end{enumerate}